Skip to main content

 Asturianos, Madrid: The Verdict

 Asturianos is the kind of Chamberí address that earns repeat visits rather than first-night fanfare.
-Without a published price range on record, you are booking partly on reputation — and that reputation is solid enough: an Opinionated About Dining Casual Europe ranking of #785 (2025), with a prior Recommended listing in 2023, signals consistent quality inside a competitive casual dining field.
+Without a published price range on record, you are booking partly on reputation; and that reputation is solid enough: an Opinionated About Dining Casual Europe ranking of #785 (2025), with a prior Recommended listing in 2023, signals consistent quality inside a competitive casual dining field.
 If you want Asturian cooking in Madrid without paying four-course tasting-menu prices, this is the most direct case to make.
 For big-ticket creative Spanish, DiverXO or DSTAgE are a different category entirely.

 Portrait

 Asturianos sits on Calle de Vallehermoso in Chamberí, one of Madrid's more residential and low-key districts, well away from the tourist-facing dining corridors around Plaza Mayor or Malasaña.
-The room's energy reads as neighbourhood institution rather than destination restaurant — the kind of place where the lunch service fills with regulars, conversation is loud enough to feel alive, and the pace is unhurried without being slow.
+The room's energy reads as neighbourhood institution rather than destination restaurant; the kind of place where the lunch service fills with regulars, conversation is loud enough to feel alive, the pace is unhurried without being slow.
 For a special occasion that does not require theatrical silence, that atmosphere works in its favour.
 It is warm and functional rather than curated.

-The cooking is Asturian, a cuisine built around seafood, cured meats, slow-braised stews, and the kind of direct flavour that does not rely on technique as spectacle.
+The cooking is Asturian, a cuisine built around seafood, cured meats, slow-braised stews, the kind of direct flavour that does not rely on technique as spectacle.
 Asturias is a northern coastal region whose food culture sits firmly in the Spanish tradition of letting good ingredients carry the dish.
-Chef Doña Julia Bombín is credited with the kitchen, and the OAD recognition across two consecutive cycles suggests the cooking has held its standard over time rather than peaking on a single strong year.
+Chef Doña Julia Bombín is credited with the kitchen, the OAD recognition across two consecutive cycles suggests the cooking has held its standard over time rather than peaking on a single strong year.

 The hours are worth reading carefully.
 Saturday is closed entirely.
-Lunch runs Sunday through Friday, and dinner runs Tuesday through Friday plus Sunday.
-If you are planning a weekend visit, Sunday lunch is your window, and given that the venue is closed Saturday, Sunday's midday service is likely its busiest and most convivial.
+Lunch runs Sunday through Friday, dinner runs Tuesday through Friday plus Sunday.
+If you are planning a weekend visit, Sunday lunch is your window, given that the venue is closed Saturday, Sunday's midday service is likely its busiest and most convivial.
 That makes it the natural slot for a longer, unhurried meal with company.
 Booking ahead for Sunday lunch is advisable rather than optional.

 Compared to the only other dedicated Asturian address in our Madrid coverage, La Guisandera de Piñera, Asturianos sits in a similar casual register but in a different neighbourhood with its own local character.
 Both are worth considering depending on where you are staying.